Catalog of Beneficials

 500/bag

-SCALE BIOCONTROLS – Lindorus lopanthae and green lacewing favor soft scale if not too sticky.
-Cybocephalus is more specialized for certain scale.
-Cryptolaemus eat scale, but need mealybug to lay eggs.
-Aphytis melinus attacks certain armored scale, but may not attack all species in a family.
+SCALE BIOCONTROLS – Lindorus lopanthae and green lacewing are predators that can tear the covers off of hard scale and will eat immature soft scale (eggs and crawlers) if not too sticky.
+Aphytis melinus is a parasitoid wasp that attacks certain armored scale, but may not attack all species of hard scale.
 Use of appropriate species in sufficient numbers in regular releases can suppress or control infestations in two to three months.
 Then, one to three releases per year should maintain control.
-Hot Pepper Wax sprays may help clean up some scale problems.

 BENEFICIAL TARGET PEST RATE/FREQ CODE QUANTITY PRICE